 In most cases, when PIs leave the university their x-ray instruments remain on campus.
 When this occurs, the Radiation Safety Office must be notified so that another PI can be identified to take responsibility for the x-ray machine.
-It is always best to notify the Radiation Safety Office of such events as soon as possible, to give Radiation Safety personnel enough time to work with the new PI and ensure that all training and regulatory requirements are met.
-Any x-ray instrument for which a trained PI has not been identified, or for which an application of use has not been approved, will be locked out by the Radiation Safety Office until all requirements have been met.
+It is always best to notify the Radiation Safety Office of such events as soon as possible to give the Radiation Safety Office enough time to work with the new PI and ensure that all training and regulatory requirements are met.
+Any x-ray instrument for which a trained PI has not been identified or for which an application of use has not been approved will be locked out by the Radiation Safety Office until all requirements have been met.